chenxiaohui/sublime-config/Gist/README.md

 ## Web
 * Account Settings -> [Applications](https://github.com/settings/applications)
-* "Create New Token" under "Personal API Access Tokens"
+* "Generate new token" under "Personal access tokens"
-* You might want to give the Token a useful name, Ex: sublime gist
+* For "Token description" you should give it a meaningful name, Example: sublime gist
+* Under "Select scopes" you can just select gist

 Paste the token in the settings section under the token option.